 - Decreased or excessive food or water consumption

 - Change in appearance or posture – ruffled feathers, weakness, inability to stand, staying on the bottom of the cage, sitting low on the perch, drooping wings, convulsions

 - Injury, bleeding, enlargement, or swelling of the body

 - Change in character or respiration.
 Any noticeable breathing movement (e.g. tail bobbing) while resting, heavy breathing after exertion, change in the quality of voice, respiratory sounds such as sneezing, wheezing or clicking

 - Change in weight or general body condition

 Will my bird have any different nutritional needs throughout its life?

-Birds that are extremely young stressed, injured, laying eggs, or raising young may have certain special requirements.
+Baby chicks, injured birds, and laying eggs birds may have certain special requirements.
 There are specially formulated pelleted foods available for birds with specific nutritional requirements.
 Consult your veterinarian regarding these situations.